 helps people win back their lives

 Non-reporting probation is by far the most lenient type of probation.
 It is also the most rarely used form of probation in Michigan.
 Under non-reporting probation, you are not required to check in with a probation officer—you simply must refrain from breaking any laws or having any more criminal charges leveled against you.
-At the end of the assigned probation period, the judge will check your record to confirm that you have stayed clear of legal troubles.Reporting With General Conditions
+At the end of the assigned probation period, the judge will check your record to confirm that you have stayed clear of legal troubles.Reporting With General and/or Special Conditions

 This type of probation requires you to periodically check in with a probation officer, typically monthly.
 You may also be ordered to refrain from using alcohol or drugs—which can be monitored by alcohol or drug testing—and to participate in community service.
 You also may not be able to leave the state without permission of the court.
 Aside from these statutory conditions, the court can also impose special conditions of probation.
 Some common conditions of probation include being ordered into residential treatment or some other form of education or counseling, find a job, continue working, obtain your GED or stay in school.
 Some judges even require you to write essays on relevant topics.Violation of DUI Probation

 If you fail to stay in meticulous compliance with probation you may face a charge of violation of probation.
 These kinds of cases usually start with something called a "show cause."
 This is short for you being ordered to "show cause" as to why the court should not do whatever it is about to do, meaning hold in contempt of court, or in this case, hold in violation of probation.
 If this happens you have a right to demand a hearing, but if you lose, you may be facing a variety of sanctions including possibly lengthy incarceration.